 - Usually causes a slow, painless loss of vision.

-- Leading cause of vision loss and blindness in Americans aged 65 and older.
+- It is the leading cause of vision loss and blindness in Americans aged 65 and older.

 Signs of AMD